kakoni/palveluvayla/README.md

 infrastructure.Local applications see the security server as a provider of all web services offered by other organizations.
 Access rights control is performed at the security server.
 To perform queries from organizations information system to other X-Road databases.
 Security servers use certificate-based authentication for inter-server communication.
-The security server stores all received messages (queries or responses) to a query log
+The security server stores all received messages (queries or responses) to a query log.
+Security server will sign all the outgoing SOAP messages (requests and responses).
+Security server will verify the signatures of all incoming SOAP messages, will time-stamp them and archive them.
+Security servers contain full history of communication.

 - Adapter Server.
 For a database to share its data over X-Road, it must be equipped with an adapter server, which receives SOAP queries from the security server and translates them to the database's native